LUCAS® Aerobic wastewater treatment

 In its most typical design, the LUCAS® Cyclic Activated Sludge consists of 3 hydraulically interconnected tanks with common walls and identical configuration.
 Each tank alternates (cyclic) one of the 3 processes of biological wastewater treatment: accumulation, regeneration and sedimentation.

-The LUCAS® AGS system is an advanced LUCAS® Cyclic Activated Sludge system designed to increase effluent withdrawal and sludge settling based on the Waterleau AGS process.
-This AGS process optimizes the breakdown of organic pollutants, nitrogen, and phosphorus, ensuring efficient and sustainable treatment: by growing AGS in your system, no need to dose chemicals like FeCl3 to remove the P content.
+The LUCAS® DS system is designed to increase effluent withdrawal and sludge settling.
+This Densified Sludge process optimizes the breakdown of organic pollutants, nitrogen, and phosphorus, ensuring efficient and sustainable treatment: by growing DS in your system, no need to dose chemicals like FeCl3 to remove the P content.
 Carbon, Nitrogen and Phosphorous are removed biologically by these aggregates of bacteria, simultaneously.

 reduces the footprint, making it suitable for space-constrained